soundsrc/login_yubikey_piv/README.md

 yubico-piv-tool -aread-cert -s9a
 ```

-On the host server, append the certiciate to:
+On the host server, append the certificate to:

 ```
 $HOME/.yubikey/authorized_keys